mrled/keymap.click/docs/devnotes.md

 Use the getStaticPaths with a fallback for this, like
 <https://static-tweet.now.sh/>

+I think this is going to be harder because I moved to key info prose as JSX, and it's no longer a raw string I parse with a function.

 ### Write prose in markdown

 Annoying to write in HTML, honestly, especially inside a React component.

+Not sure what I want is possible:

+* smart quotes, apostrophes, emdashes, and so forth are handled for me automatically...
+* ... but I can still use `<CustomComponents>` in my markdown.

+And ideally, it would not prohibit pulling in other keymaps client-side, so I could eventually allow someone else to use my website without forking my code.

 ### Move to typescript